 Live chamber music concert

-PLEASE NOTE: This event is subject to change/rescheduling once we can assess the impact of Covid-19 guidelines and restrictions for May.
+PLEASE NOTE: This event has been postponed due to the impact of Covid-19 guidelines and restrictions for May 2020.

 May 17, 2020

 Spaugh Recital Hall

 Moravian Music Foundation

 457 S. Church St. Winston-Salem, NC

 BTHVN Rocks WS is a city-wide collaboration of arts organizations to showcase the genius of Ludwig van Beethoven.